hoangvvo/next-session/README.md

 Lightweight _promise-based_ session middleware for [Next.js](https://github.com/zeit/next.js).
 Also works in [micro](https://github.com/zeit/micro) or [Node.js HTTP Server](https://nodejs.org/api/http.html), [Express](https://github.com/expressjs/express), and more.

-> Check out alternatives like [next-iron-session](https://github.com/vvo/next-iron-session) instead.
-Also check out [nextjs-mongodb-app](https://github.com/hoangvvo/nextjs-mongodb-app) to see this module in use.
+> Also check out alternatives like [next-iron-session](https://github.com/vvo/next-iron-session).
+Take a look at [nextjs-mongodb-app](https://github.com/hoangvvo/nextjs-mongodb-app) to see this module in use.

 ## Installation